Halloween should be spooky, not unsafe!

 Finally, as Monongalia County Health Department is also home to MCHD Dentistry, of course we’re going to remind everyone that sweets are good in moderation and that there are ways to consume sugar to make it safer for your teeth.
 According to the American Dental Association:

-Eating sugary snacks during or right afterward a meal helps mitigate the effects of sugar on your teeth.
+- Eating sugary snacks during or right afterward a meal helps mitigate the effects of sugar on your teeth.

-Avoid sticky and sour candy as well as gummies that stay in your mouth (and on your teeth) for a long time.
+- Avoid sticky and sour candy as well as gummies that stay in your mouth (and on your teeth) for a long time.
 Also, sour candies are high in dietary acids that attack the hard, protective coating on the enamel of your teeth.

 This is an instance in which, comparatively, chocolate is good for you, especially dark chocolate, which contains less cavity-causing sugar.
+And sugar-free gum is definitely preferable to the kind filled with sugar.